ChicoRDL/-GTi-RPG-V3-/README.md

 Daily, more information will be added, features are going to be updated.
 Soon as possible all compiled files are going to be removed.

+Do you have question or doubt, verific MTA Topic: https://forum.mtasa.com/viewtopic.php?f=108&t=96020
 # Developers of GTi

 - JTPenn